-- The mobile industry has been measuring progress year on year in the annual Mobile Industry Impact Report: Sustainable Development Goals.
-One goal in particular has increasingly become a critical point of focus; SDG 13: Climate Action.
+- The mobile industry has been measuring progress in the annual Mobile Industry Impact Report: Sustainable Development Goals.
+With one goal a critical point of focus; SDG 13: Climate Action.

 - The mobile sector is taking collaborative action to be fully transparent about the industry’s own climate emissions and have developed an industry-wide climate action roadmap, to achieve net-zero greenhouse gas (GHG) emissions by 2050, in line with the Paris Agreement.

 - More than 50 mobile operators – which together account for more than two thirds of mobile connections globally – are now disclosing their climate impacts, energy and GHG emissions via the internationally recognised CDP global disclosure system.
 This move will enable full transparency for investors and customers involved in the mobile sector.

-Over 50 mobile network operators, representing more than 5.2 billion mobile connections globally, are committed to the future-thinking, industry-wide ambition of achieving net-zero emissions by 2050.
+- Over 50 mobile network operators, representing more than 5.2 billion mobile connections globally, are committed to the future-thinking, industry-wide ambition of achieving net-zero emissions by 2050.

 - Responding to climate change has moved beyond the realms of standard CSR policies, it now is a matter of paramount importance that forms an integral part of any sustainable business strategy.

-Extreme weather conditions are exacerbated in intensity and frequency by the pervasive effects of climate change.
+- Extreme weather conditions are exacerbated in intensity and frequency by the pervasive effects of climate change.
 The volatility of the earth’s temperature triggers violent hurricanes, extreme flooding and spiking air pollution levels and endangering human health.